 Free and open to all, the Salt Lake County Watershed Symposium encourages a comprehensive review of the current state of our watershed while creating learning and networking opportunities for a broad array of stakeholders.
 Sessions cover a broad range

 of topics on water quality and watershed issues with local, regional, and national relevance.

-The Symposium is hosted annually by Salt Lake County Watershed Planning & Restoration.
+Hosted annually by Salt Lake County's Watershed Planning & Restoration Program.